 There are times when formula feeding is important.
-Sometimes, a mother is simply unable to produce enough breast milk for an infant.
-Other times there could be health issues around infectious diseases like HIV.
-In a country with no paid parental leave, many women have to go back to work sooner than she’d like or finds breastfeeding painful.
-Some women are simply unable to breastfeed or find it too difficult due to surgeries, inverted nipples, pain or social issues that make breastfeeding or pumping a non-starter.
+Sometimes a mother is simply unable to produce enough breast milk for an infant.
+Other times, there could be health issues around infectious diseases like HIV.
+In a country with no paid parental leave, many women have to go back to work sooner than they’d like.
+Many women find it painful.
+Still, others find it too difficult due to surgeries, inverted nipples, pain, or social issues that make breastfeeding or pumping a non-starter.
 The benefits of breast milk don’t always outweigh the barriers.